 Once you finish your degree, what’s the next step?
 It’s time to browse healthcare administration jobs to find a position that utilizes your passions and interests.
 If you live in a more rural part of North Dakota, you may enjoy a strong job outlook.
 Remote parts of the state often struggle to retain healthcare staff, so they may offer higher pay, sign-on bonuses, or retention bonuses.
 As an added benefit, you can feel good knowing that you are contributing to healthcare in a high-needs area when you work in a Health Professional Shortage Area.

 As a new healthcare grad, you may want to get experience by becoming a patient representative.
-Patient representatives claim an average annual income of $33,480 in North Dakota, which is on par with national and regional averages (Bureau of Labor Statistics, 2017).
-Between the years of 2014 and 2024, demand for patient representatives may swell 16% throughout North Dakota (O*Net, 2017).
+Patient representatives claim an average annual income of $39,860 in North Dakota, which is on par with national and regional averages.
+Between 2018 and 2028, demand for patient representatives is projected to remain steady.

 Students with training and education in medical records may apply for medical records technician positions.
-In this role, you may store data, ensure that patients' data is not compromised, and stay up-to-date on medical records technology.
-On average, medical records technicians earn $38,550 per year in North Dakota (BLS, 2017).
-Job openings may jump 23% between 2014 and 2024 (O*Net, 2017).
+In this role, you may store data, ensure that patients’ data is not compromised, and stay up-to-date on medical records technology.
+On average, medical records technicians earn $51,770 per year in North Dakota.
+Job openings are projected to jump by 15% between 2018 and 2028.

 With experience and education, you may qualify for management jobs in hospitals and clinics.
-In North Dakota, the average salary for a medical manager is $91,540 per year (BLS, 2017).
-A 21% increase in job openings is anticipated between 2014 and 2024 (O*Net, 2017).
+In North Dakota, the average salary for a medical manager is $126,560 per year.
+A 17% increase in job openings is anticipated between 2018 and 2028.